Skip advert

 Advertisement - Article continues below

-Now the XC90’s infotainment system will run the same operating system as that of the Volvo EX90 and EX30 electric cars, which is designed to be more intuitive to use than the old XC90’s interface with fewer taps and submenus to access functions.
+Now the XC90’s infotainment system runs the same operating system as that of the Volvo EX90 and EX30 electric cars, which is designed to be more intuitive to use than the old XC90’s interface with fewer taps and submenus to access functions.
 Google Maps and Google Assistant are now integrated into the software and there’s a greater number of third-party apps available via the Google Play Store, while Apple CarPlay is still available for iPhone users.

 What about practicality?